Our recruitment process

 -

-Before joining Amiculum our team members may have varied career backgrounds within life science industries.
-A step into a new medical communications career may mean an entry-level role is more suitable, where our experienced team can provide you with the training, support and development needed.
-If you choose to reach out, our careers team would be happy to advise on the suitability of a vacancy.
+Before joining Amiculum, many of our team members had varied career backgrounds within life-science-related industries.
+A step into a new medical communications career may mean an entry-level role is most suitable, where our experienced team can provide you with the training, support and development needed.
+If you choose to contact us, our careers team would be happy to advise on the suitability of a vacancy.

 -

 Yes!
 You would be eligible to apply, depending on the role.
-Many of our account management and business support teams do not hold degrees in life sciences, although you would still need relevant experience for these roles.
-Unfortunately, for any medical writing roles you would need a life sciences degree due to the level of technical knowledge required for these positions.
+Some of our account management team members and many in our business support teams do not hold degrees in life sciences, although you would still need relevant experience for these roles.
+Unfortunately, for any medical writing roles, you would need a life sciences degree because of the level of technical knowledge required for these positions.

 -

-So long as you're based in the country which the role is advertised and hold the right to work there, you can absolutely apply for a position and, if successful, you'd be welcome to work remotely.
-Some of our business support teams, like our Technology and data security team, do operate a hybrid work set-up, but the vast majority of other roles will have the option to work remotely.
-If you do not reside in a country which an Amiculum office is based, unfortunately you would not be able to work remotely from that country.
+As long as you’re based in the country where the role is advertised and hold the right to work there, you can absolutely apply for a position, and if successful, you’d be welcome to work remotely.
+Some of our business support teams, like our technology and data security team, do operate a hybrid work setup, but most other roles will have the option for entirely remote working.
+If you do not reside in a country in which an Amiculum office is based, unfortunately you would not be able to work remotely from that country.

 -

-Yes, Amiculum is able to sponsor visas for senior-level positions in the UK, however, are unable to sponsor entry-level and graduate candidates, due to UK visa restrictions.
-There are also restrictions in the other countries which Amiculum already operate, so if you do not already hold the right to work in those countries, in can be difficult to obtain sponsorship.
+Yes, Amiculum is able to sponsor visas for senior-level positions in the UK; however, we are unable to sponsor entry-level and graduate candidates because of UK visa restrictions.
+There are also restrictions in the other countries in which Amiculum operates, so if you do not already hold the right to work in those countries, it can be difficult to obtain sponsorship.

 -